ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

 - Not a substitute for professional medical consultation
 - Emergency situations require immediate professional help
 - Always consult healthcare providers for serious conditions
+- Laboratory result analysis is for informational purposes only

 ### When to Seek Immediate Help